Gavriil1/CI_PP3_BJ/README.md

 ## Credits

-### Images
-- [Flaticon](https://www.flaticon.com/free-icon/connect_1707222) was used for the website favicon

 ### Code
 - [ASCII Art Generator](http://patorjk.com/software/taag/) was user to generate a "Welcome Message"
 - [Code Institute](https://codeinstitute.net/global/) was used to learn how to save, and retrieve data with Google API from google worksheets.
-- Youtube video on [Unit Test in Python](https://www.youtube.com/watch?v=1Lfv5tUGsn8) made by Socratica was very helpful to understand the concept of unit tesing